 Once you’ve gotten comfortable jumping onto your board you are going to want to pick up your board with one hand, drop the board, let it hit the ground and then jump on it.
 You can speed up this process so that you are jumping on your board before it even hits the ground.
 Once you finally land this, congrats you did a caveman!

 Now this is probably the hardest trick so far because you are going to need to be able to ride your board around very comfortably.
 You are also going to want to be able to lift the front wheels off of the ground.
+You also have to be comfortable going fast on your board.
+The more speed with this trick, the better.
 You don’t have to be amazing at manuals, but comfortable enough on your board to lift the front wheels off the ground.

 If you are comfortable riding your board and lifting the front wheels up then you are ready to take it off a curb!
 This is a great skill to know because you will encounter needing to go down curbs often while skating.